Trials Acceleration Programme

-Before new drugs can be licensed and new treatment protocols accepted they need to go through a series of phased clinical trials.
+Before new drugs become part of routine care for patients, they need to go through a series of these phased clinical trials.
 Early phase trials (I and II) that test the safety and effectiveness of very new treatments are the most difficult to set up.

 A lack of early phase trials is causing a bottleneck that prevents new treatments getting to blood cancer patients, when they most need them.

 Clinical trials in the UK, particularly in blood cancers are notoriously difficult to set up and can be slow to deliver results.
 Currently it can take anything from four to ten years to complete a trial and analyse the results.